DelazJ/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

   # switch to master branch (it is easy to forget this step!)
   $ git checkout master
-  # get "information" from the master branch in the upstream repository
+  # get modifications from the master branch in the upstream qgis/QGIS-Documentation repository
-  # (aka qgis/QGIS-Documentation's repository)
-  $ git fetch upstream master
-  # merge update from upstream/master to the current local branch
-  # (which should be master, see step 1)
+  # and add them to the active local branch (which should be master, see step 1)
-  $ git merge upstream/master
+  $ git pull upstream/master
-  # update **your** remote repository (aka <YourName>/QGIS-Documentation)
+  # update **your** remote <YourName>/QGIS-Documentation repository
   $ git push origin master

 Now you have your local and remote repositories which both have their ``master``